2 Nautical Days in Nice

 Shop until you drop, then turn and walk back down the avenue towards Place Masséna, the main square in town.
 Featuring a mix of architectural styles, including Classicism and modern design, you’ll notice an abundance of red ochre buildings which reflect Nice's historical connections with Italy.

 While you’re here, turn right before you arrive at the statue to explore the Albert 1st Gardens, one of the oldest green spaces in the city.
-Created in 1852, you’ll find luscious lawns, delightful fountains, works of art, and plant species decorating the public park.
+Created in 1852, you’ll find luscious lawns, delightful fountains, art installations, and plant species decorating the public park.
 At the southern entrance, a statue with a perched winged Victory stand was erected to celebrate the accession of the County of Nice to France in 1860, which ended the centuries-old Italian domination of the region.
-As the garden approaches the coastline, you’ll also stumble upon a delightful carousel.
+As the garden approaches the coastline, you’ll also stumble upon a delightful carousel!

 Colline du Château

-Continue your scenic stroll through Nice with an oceanside walk down to the hillside outcrop overlooking the Bay of Angels, the Old Town, and the Port of Nice.
-Known as Castle Hill in English, the castle for which the hill was named was destroyed in 1706 by the troops of Louis XIV, however the area remains steeped in history and panoramic views of the surrounding landscape.
+Continue your scenic stroll through Nice with an oceanside walk down Promenade des Anglais to the hillside outcrop overlooking the Bay of Angels, the Old Town, and the Port of Nice.
+Known as Castle Hill in English, the castle for which the hill was named was destroyed in 1706 by the troops of Louis XIV, however the area remains steeped in history and panoramic views of the surrounding landscape nonetheless.

-The ruins of the castle and the ancient Roman and old medieval settlements on the hill are a testament to the strategic importance of this location throughout the history of Nice France, while in modern times this viewpoint is among one of the most photographed and iconic scenes of the city.
+The ruins of the castle, ancient Roman, and old medieval settlements on the hill are a testament to the strategic importance of this location throughout the history of Nice France, while in modern times this viewpoint is among one of the most photographed and iconic scenes of the city.

 If you don’t want to take the stairs to the top of the hill, there’s a free elevator at the end of the Promenade des Anglais, specifically located at: 1 Rue des Ponchettes, 06300 Nice, France.